5 Most Effective Trout Fishing Rigs That Top Guides Use

 I use the bottom rig method in still waters such as lakes, ponds, and reservoirs for trout, salmon, steelhead, bass, carp, and catfish.
 I will use the Plunking rig in rivers mostly, however, it can also be used in still water.

-Both of that setups are suitable for both trout fishing at night and daytime trout fishing.
+Both setups are suitable for both trout fishing at night and daytime trout fishing.
 Since trout are often active at night, still fishing can be a sound strategy.

 Adjust the leader diameter for the size of the trout or based on the conditions.
 I will upsize my leader in faster water or murkier water.